The Orchards Association , Inc.

 Architectural Committee

-We also only respond to requests from homeowners and not potential buyers.
+The committee will only respond to requests from homeowners and not buyers that are considering the purchase of the home.

 The Orchards Association, Inc.